Troon-Technologies-LLC/madbop-contract/docs/Technical_Document.md

 ## Madbop Addresses

-`NFTContract.cdc`: This is the main NFTContract smart contract that defines the core functionality of the NFT.
+`NFTContractV01.cdc`: This is the main NFTContractV01 smart contract that defines the core functionality of the NFT.

 | Network | Contract Address     |